asennikov/ember-g-map/README.md

 ## Map with Info Windows

-Those Info Windows will be open right after component is rendered and will be closed forever after user closes them.
+These Info Windows will be open right after component is rendered and will be closed forever after user closes them.
 You can specify optional `onClose` action to tear down anything you need when Info Window has been closed by user.